Krutonium/My_Unified_NixOS_Config/README.md

 `pushConfig` pushes the current config to the repo `rebootEverything` reboots all computers on the LAN, useful after big updates `rebootCancel` cancels reboots on all computers on the LAN.

-Questions?
-Comments?
-Open an Issue or contact me on Telegram [@Krutonium](t.me/Krutonium)!